Humanitec-DemoOrg/aws-examples/alb-acm-route53-ingress/Readme.md

 In your AWS account, with Terraform or similar:
   - Configure a Route 53 Hosted Zone
   - Configure a wildcard ACM certificate

 In your EKS cluster:
   - Deploy a Shared ALB into a namespace

 In your AWS account, with Terraform or similar:
   - Configure a wildcard CNAME to the ALB CNAME from the prior step (or use `external-dns` directly from within the EKS Cluster)

-In Humanitec:
+In Humanitec, for a Shared DNS/Hostname:
   - Configure a Resource Definition `EKS` in Humanitec
-  - Configure a Resource Definition `Wildcard DNS` in Humanitec
+  - Configure a Resource Definition `Wildcard Shared DNS` in Humanitec
   - Configure a Resource Definition `Ingress` in Humanitec
   - Add matching criteria for all the resources
   - Create an App, add a `shared DNS`, use the resource ID from the Wildcard DNS
   - Create a workload, add an image (ex: `httpd:latest`) add an ingress (select `shared dns`) - `Prefix: /, port 80`, configure the service ports `name: http, port: 80, container port: 80`

 #### Configure a Route 53 Hosted Zone
-- Using Terraform or any other tool, configure a Hosted Zone.
+- Using Terraform or any other tool, configure a Hosted Zone

 ####  Configure a Wildcard ACM certificate
 - Using Terraform or any other tool, configure and request a certificate, as an example, for domain name request use `*.apps.mycompany.dev` and `apps.mycompany.dev`
 - Make sure to create the Route 53 validation records in Route 53

 #### Deploy a Shared ALB into a namespace
-- Deploy using kubectl or any other tool of your choice the following manifest [manifests/shared-alb-final.template.yaml](manifests/shared-alb-final.template.yaml)
+- Deploy using kubectl or any other tool of your choice the following manifest [manifests/shared-public-alb.template.yaml](manifests/shared-public-alb.template.yaml) or [manifests/shared-private-alb.template.yaml](manifests/shared-private-alb.template.yaml)
   - This manifest will:
     - Create a blackhole service, optionally, you can create a deployment with a custom `404` or some sort of redirection
-    - Create an ALB named `alb-public`
+    - Create an ALB named `alb-public` or `alb-private` on a namespace of the same nace
   - You must configure
     - Scheme: internal or public-facing
     - Subnets, if you did not tag them or added them to the controller